mkraenz/you-are-awesome-app-backend/README.md

 - Write contributions to Google Sheets

 ## Deployment

-WARNING: Sending push notifications is in a separate deploy command, in order to hide the URI.

 - Ensure a `.env` file exists with environment variables set properly. (see password manager).
 Also check the `.env.sample` file in this repo.
 - `yarn deploy:test`